-- B25 Certified warehouse area are rated as ordinary hazards.
+- B25 Certified warehouse areas are rated as ordinary hazards.
 This requires a minimum 2-A:10-B:C fire extinguisher within 9 metres or a minimum 2-A:20-B:C fire extinguisher within 15 metres travel distance to the extinguisher.
-Fire extinguishers on forklifts shall be a minimum of 5-B:C Rating (minimum 2.5 lbs).
-An example of other fire hazard areas are as follows: - a) In and around bulk loading / unloading electrical driven pumps - b) At electrical battery charging stations - c) Individual storage area (ISA) for flammable/combustible products.
+Fire extinguishers on forklifts shall be a minimum of 2A30BC Rating (minimum 5 lbs).
+An example of other fire hazard areas requiring fire extinguishers are as follows: - a) In and around bulk loading / unloading electrical driven pumps - b) At electrical battery charging stations - c) Individual storage area (ISA) for flammable/combustible products.

-NO. PROTOCOL Full Compliance Score Actual Score B26 The certified warehouse area and the building in which it is housed has a fire detection system throughout.
+NO. PROTOCOL: Fire Detection System Full Compliance Score Actual Score B26 The certified warehouse area and the building in which it is housed has a fire detection system throughout.
 The system is connected to a 24 hour monitoring station.
 Mandatory Observations: